How can my student get a job on campus?

 While we do not place students into jobs, we do have a database with more than 3,000 employers across the country and around the world.
-BSU also has a reciprocity agreement with many career centers and our online database also has a search tool that allows students to look for jobs nationwide.
+Bemidji State University also has a reciprocity agreement with many career centers and our online database also has a search tool that allows students to look for jobs nationwide.

 Career Services helps students develop a job search plan, learn how to network, create quality application materials and interview well.
 In addition, we offer opportunities throughout the academic year for students to have face-to-face interactions with potential employers.

 Bemidji State University

 What should my student do if they are having trouble selecting a major or career?